TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/lambdas/README.md

 We are using EFS as file system created in Step 1 as file system for AWS Lambda

+## Pre Requisites

+1. [Step 1](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/blob/master/ModifiedLogGenerator/README.md) should be complete and EFS should be setup

 ## Technology used

 - AWS Lambda